CSDL-UMD/Rockwell/README.md

   ```
   sudo npm start
   ```
- You may not exit the terminal.
+ You may now exit the terminal.
 This concludes the tutorial for deployment.